-The lead authors for this document Karen Reczek, NIST, and Lisa M. Benson, Dakota Consulting, under contract to the Standards Coordination Office of NIST.
-Additional guidance, initial research, and review of the document were provided by the staff of the Standards Coordination Office of NIST including: Mary Donaldson and Erik Puskar.
+The lead author for this document is Lisa M. Benson, Strativia, under contract to the Standards Coordination Office of NIST.
+Additional guidance, initial research, and review of the document were provided by the staff of the Standards Coordination Office of NIST including Karen Reczek, Mary Donaldson, Erik Puskar and Cheryl Levey.
 Invaluable support was also received from the knowledgeable experts of the Consumer Product Safety Commission (CPSC), Environmental Protection Agency (EPA), Food and Drug Administration (FDA), Federal Trade Commission (FTC), International Cosmetics Manufacturers and Distributors Association (ICMAD), International Trade Administration (ITA), the Personal Care Products Council (PCPC), and UL, Inc. who provided input into the document and conducted a thorough review.
 From the CPSC: Mary Boyle, Patricia Pollitzer, and Mary Toro; From the EPA: Keith Mason and Alexander Metcalf; From the FDA: Jeffrey Read, Linda Katz, and Tracy DuVernoy; From the FTC: Stephen C. Eckland and Julia Ensor; From ICMAD: Craig Weiss; From ITA: Tracy Gerstle.